From the World Heritage inscription for the Palace and Park of Versailles:

 The Park of Versailles

 The Park of Versailles is an important component of the UNESCO site encompassing the Palace and Park of Versailles.
-It measures at about 800 hectares in land area and completely fenced.
+It measures at about 800 hectares in area and completely fenced.
 Aside from the palace, the park encloses several other sites and structures that add to the prestige of the property.
 Some of these structures include the Orangerie, French gardens, the Grand Canal, Grand Trianon, Estate of Marie-Antoinette, and fountains.

 The Orangerie (also known as Orangery) sits just below the Palace of Versailles.
-The site consists of 155-meter long central gallery and a couple of other galleries on the side.
+The site consists of a 155-meter long central gallery and a couple of other galleries on the side.
 The Orangerie measures at 13 meters in height and consists of more than 1000 trees including lemon, pomegranate, and orange trees.

 Finally, there are up to 30 fountains (even more) in the gardens of Versailles.
 The Neptune Fountain is the most famous of them all within the Palace and Park of Versailles.
 Other popular fountains include the Latona Fountain and the Apollo Fountain.
 All of these fountains showcase a grand display of exhibitions during the annual event of Les Grandes Eaux Musicales de Versailles.